choilmto/mldash/README.md

 ## Fast and cheap experiments

 In our example, the engineer wants to ensure that cpu usage is below a certain threshold.
 Next, the engineer might provision a t4g.large (2 cores), a t4g.xlarge (4 cores), and a t4g.2xlarge (8 cores), running their training on each of those machines.
 This experiment can validate:
-- will increasing the number of cores on the machine reduce cpu usage
 - is 4 cores too enough
 - is 8 cores too much
+- other considerations

-To analyse the outcome, Grafana has a 'Rightsizing' section to compare performance, ranking the machines by metric for the user.
+Realistically, machines are using many more cores for training.
+AWS even offers machines with 448 cores.
+The point of this example is to illustrate the types of questions that should be asked when rightsizing a machine.
+Grafana has a 'Rightsizing' section for AWS to compare performance, ranking the machines by metric for the user.

 ![rightsize](rightsize.png)